acemod/ACE3-samples/README.md

-# ACE3-samples
+# ACE3 Samples
-Sample missions showing how to use certain features of ACE3
+Sample code, configs and missions showing how to use certain features of ACE3